MagerlinC/i18n.nvim/readme.md

-# i18n lookup for Nvim
+# i18n lookup for NeoVim

 This plugins provides a simply way to look up definitions for language keyed strings in your codebase.
 It does so by simple key look up in the configured translation files.